mbasnet123/mbasnet123/README.md

-- 👋 Hi, I’m @mbasnet123
+- 👋 Hi, I’m @mbasnet123.
-- 👀 I’m interested in Java,Linux etc.
+- 👀 I’m interested in Java,Web,Flutter etc.
-- 🌱 I’m currently learning Javaand Flutter.
+- 🌱 I’m currently learning Java and Flutter.
-- 💞️ I’m looking to collaborate on real-time projects on Web and FLutter.
+- 💞️ I’m looking to collaborate on real-time projects on Web and Flutter.